 The information contained within this section is meant to describe the requirements for a faculty member to be minimally eligible for consideration of a faculty appointment at Missouri Southern.
 During the first month of employment, any new faculty shall meet with the Department Chair/Director and review University and departmental evaluation, tenure, and promotion expectations and policies as applicable.
 New faculty are provided access to the Faculty Handbook at the initial time of hire.
-All faculty must acknowledge receipt of the Faculty Handbook (a copy of this form can be located at the beginning of the Faculty Handbook).
-Acknowledgment forms are kept on file in the Academic Affairs and Human Resources offices.
+All faculty must acknowledge receipt of the Faculty Handbook.
+As of 2024, faculty certify acknowledgement electronically, using a Microsoft form.
+Older acknowledgment forms are kept on file in the Academic Affairs and Human Resources offices.